fedora-copr/copr/doc/how_to_upgrade_builders.rst

     $ ssh root@copr-be-dev.cloud.fedoraproject.org
     Last login: Fri Jun 14 12:16:48 2019 from 77.92.220.242

-    # use a different image, set the "VOLUMES.x86_64" to 'copr-builder-20210524_085845'"
+    # use a different spawning image for hypervisors, set the "VOLUMES.x86_64"
+    # to 'copr-builder-20210524_085845'".
     [root@copr-be-dev ~][STG]# vim /var/lib/resallocserver/provision/libvirt-new

+    # use a different image for the OSUOSL OpenStack.
+Set the
+    # `resalloc-openstack-new --image` argument to
+    # 'copr-builder-20210524_085845'.
+    [root@copr-be-dev ~][STG]# vim /var/lib/resallocserver/resalloc_provision/osuosl-vm

-    # increase the `max_prealloc` value in one of the hypervisors by 1
+    # increase the `max_prealloc` value in one of the hypervisors and OSUOSL
-    # (e.g. 2=>3, e.g.) so resalloc server starts a new machine.
+    # (when testing ppc64le images) by a value 1 (e.g. 2=>3) so resalloc server
+    # begins starting new machine(s)
     [root@copr-be-dev ~][STG]# vim /etc/resallocserver/pools.yaml

-    # wait a minute for the new VMs
+    # wait a minute or so for the new VMs
     [root@copr-be-dev ~][STG]# su - resalloc
     Last login: Fri Jun 14 12:43:16 UTC 2019 on pts/0